MarinhoLab/sas_ur_control_template/README.md

 Supposing that you created a repository called `https://github.com/YOUR_USER/sas_ur_control_template.git` based on this template, do

-:exclamation: If you're cloning a repository to push changes to Github, remember [to set your ssh keys on Github](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).
+:exclamation: If you're cloning a repository to push changes to GitHub, remember [to set your ssh keys on Github](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).
 Otherwise the step below will not work.

 ```commandLine
 mkdir -p ~/sas_tutorial_workspace/src